tomokuni/NullableUnitGenerator/README.md

 ### ~~Use for Unity~~
-<details><summary>Explanation in UnitGenerager (UnitGenerager‚Å‚Ìà–¾)</summary>
+<details><summary>Explanation in UnitGenerager (UnitGeneragerã§ã®èª¬æ˜)</summary>

 C# Source Generator feature is rely on C# 9.0.
 If you are using Unity 2021.2, that supports [Source Generators](https://docs.unity3d.com/2021.2/Documentation/Manual/roslyn-analyzers.html).
 Add the `UnitGenerator.dll` from the [releases page](https://github.com/Cysharp/UnitGenerator/releases), disable Any Platform, disable Include all platforms and set label as `RoslynAnalyzer`.
 It works in Unity Editor however does not work on IDE because Unity does not generate analyzer reference to `.csproj`.
 We provides [CsprojModifer](https://github.com/Cysharp/CsprojModifier) to analyzer support, uses `Add analyzer references to generated .csproj` supports both IDE and Unity Editor.
 Unity(2020) does not support C# 9.0 so can not use directly.
 However, C# Source Genertor supports output source as file.

-C#ƒ\[ƒXƒWƒFƒlƒŒ[ƒ^‹@”\‚ÍAC#9.0‚ÉˆË‘¶‚µ‚Ä‚¢‚Ü‚·BUnity 2021.2‚ğg—p‚µ‚Ä‚¢‚éê‡A[Source Generators](https://docs.unity3d.com/2021.2/Documentation/Manual/roslyn-analyzers.html)‚ğƒTƒ|[ƒg‚µ‚Ä‚¢‚Ü‚·BƒŠƒŠ[ƒXƒy[ƒW](https://github.com/Cysharp/UnitGenerator/releases)‚©‚ç`UnitGenerator.dll`‚ğ’Ç‰Á‚µAAny Platform‚ğ–³Œø‚É‚µAInclude all platforms‚ğ–³Œø‚É‚µAƒ‰ƒxƒ‹‚ğ`RoslynAnalyzer`‚Æİ’è‚µ‚Ü‚·B
+C#ã‚½ãƒ¼ã‚¹ã‚¸ã‚§ãƒãƒ¬ãƒ¼ã‚¿æ©Ÿèƒ½ã¯ã€C#9.0ã«ä¾å­˜ã—ã¦ã„ã¾ã™ã€‚Unity 2021.2ã‚’ä½¿ç”¨ã—ã¦ã„ã‚‹å ´åˆã€[Source Generators](https://docs.unity3d.com/2021.2/Documentation/Manual/roslyn-analyzers.html)ã‚’ã‚µãƒãƒ¼ãƒˆã—ã¦ã„ã¾ã™ã€‚ãƒªãƒªãƒ¼ã‚¹ãƒšãƒ¼ã‚¸](https://github.com/Cysharp/UnitGenerator/releases)ã‹ã‚‰`UnitGenerator.dll`ã‚’è¿½åŠ ã—ã€Any Platformã‚’ç„¡åŠ¹ã«ã—ã€Include all platformsã‚’ç„¡åŠ¹ã«ã—ã€ãƒ©ãƒ™ãƒ«ã‚’`RoslynAnalyzer`ã¨è¨­å®šã—ã¾ã™ã€‚
-Unity Editor‚Å‚Í“®ì‚µ‚Ü‚·‚ªAIDE‚Å‚ÍUnity‚ªƒAƒiƒ‰ƒCƒU[QÆ‚ğ¶¬‚µ‚È‚¢‚½‚ßA“®ì‚µ‚Ü‚¹‚ñBCsprojModifer](https://github.com/Cysharp/CsprojModifier)‚ğ’ñ‹Ÿ‚µA¶¬‚³‚ê‚½.csproj‚ÉƒAƒiƒ‰ƒCƒUQÆ‚ğ’Ç‰Á‚·‚é‚±‚Æ‚ÅAIDE‚ÆUnity Editor‚Ì—¼•û‚ğƒTƒ|[ƒg‚µ‚Ü‚·B
+Unity Editorã§ã¯å‹•ä½œã—ã¾ã™ãŒã€IDEã§ã¯UnityãŒã‚¢ãƒŠãƒ©ã‚¤ã‚¶ãƒ¼å‚ç…§ã‚’ç”Ÿæˆã—ãªã„ãŸã‚ã€å‹•ä½œã—ã¾ã›ã‚“ã€‚CsprojModifer](https://github.com/Cysharp/CsprojModifier)ã‚’æä¾›ã—ã€ç”Ÿæˆã•ã‚ŒãŸ.csprojã«ã‚¢ãƒŠãƒ©ã‚¤ã‚¶å‚ç…§ã‚’è¿½åŠ ã™ã‚‹ã“ã¨ã§ã€IDEã¨Unity Editorã®ä¸¡æ–¹ã‚’ã‚µãƒãƒ¼ãƒˆã—ã¾ã™ã€‚
-Unity(2020)‚ÍC# 9.0‚ğƒTƒ|[ƒg‚µ‚Ä‚¢‚È‚¢‚½‚ßA’¼Úg—p‚·‚é‚±‚Æ‚Í‚Å‚«‚Ü‚¹‚ñB‚½‚¾‚µAC# Source Genertor‚Íƒ\[ƒX‚ğƒtƒ@ƒCƒ‹‚Æ‚µ‚Äo—Í‚·‚é‚±‚Æ‚ª‰Â”\‚Å‚·B
+Unity(2020)ã¯C# 9.0ã‚’ã‚µãƒãƒ¼ãƒˆã—ã¦ã„ãªã„ãŸã‚ã€ç›´æ¥ä½¿ç”¨ã™ã‚‹ã“ã¨ã¯ã§ãã¾ã›ã‚“ã€‚ãŸã ã—ã€C# Source Genertorã¯ã‚½ãƒ¼ã‚¹ã‚’ãƒ•ã‚¡ã‚¤ãƒ«ã¨ã—ã¦å‡ºåŠ›ã™ã‚‹ã“ã¨ãŒå¯èƒ½ã§ã™ã€‚

 1. Create `UnitSourceGen.csproj`.